 Using the IAP2 public participation spectrum and the AER’s Consumer Engagement Guideline for Network Service Providers as a framework/ guide, the engagement practice was modified to a more tailored approach to engagement that emphasised partnerships.
 To support the establishment and furthering of productive partnerships the Victorian Health Partnership Model Partnership Practice Guide from the Victorian Council of Social Service was combined with the IAP2 framework.
 This allowed flexibility in approach rather than adherence at any given point in time to the discrete steps within the IAP2 framework.

 Another limitation of the initial process was the ability to reach all customers.
 For previous engagement processes, surveys were used to reach the mass market of residential and business customers and insights were used to inform key decisions.
 Feedback was received from customer advocacy groups that surveys were being relied on too heavily for engagement and that good practice engagement required distributors to work more with advocacy groups and to rely on advocate networks for broader engagement.

 Considerable time was spent analysing the results of the workshops and the feedback on tariffs received as part of the process to redesign the tariffs.
 The Customer Engagement Team focused on understanding what worked and what didn’t work from stage one to ensure improvement in engagement practice.

 Ongoing engagement focused on understanding and meeting the needs and expectations of stakeholders.
 One-on-one meetings with customer advocacy groups were organised, with the engagement team calling a few days ahead to clarify the purpose of the meeting and to ascertain if any specific information was required.

-This meant that subject matter experts were able to tailor the information to the needs of the stakeholders, leading to informed discussions.
+This meant those subject matter experts were able to tailor the information to the needs of the stakeholders, leading to informed discussions.